BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Approach

 During transit, the IRM operates in the background using the guidance prompt $\mathcal{G}_t$ provided by the DRM, processing short video clips and producing structured text reports $Z_t$ that describe scene elements relevant to the current phase.
 The guidance-conditioned parsing module $\Phi_{\mathcal{G}_t}$ extracts actionable information from these free-form text reports, identifying both the set of detected object information $\mathcal{X}_t$ relevant to the task and the execution mode $m_t$.
 Detected objects are identified by matching nouns in $Z_t$ with task-relevant entities specified in $\mathcal{P}$ using embedding similarity~\cite{song2020mpnet}; when a match is found, the system initiates an asynchronous localization step to estimate the corresponding 3D position.
 OWL-ViT~\cite{minderer2022simple} detects the 2D bounding box $B_i$ of each matched object $i$, which is then lifted to 3D position $p_i$ using RGB-D projection:

 where $T^{\text{cam}\rightarrow\text{world}}_t$ denotes the standard camera-to-world transformation using RGB-D measurements and camera parameters at time $t$, following~\cite{cheng2021back}.
 The median operation within $B_i$ improves robustness to depth noise and background pixels.
 The resulting positions form $\mathcal{X}_t$ and are merged into $\mathcal{R}_{t+1}$ without interrupting motion.
 The execution mode $m_t$ is determined using the same guidance context; for example, if the IRM’s report indicates that a task-relevant object has newly appeared or that a navigation target has shifted, $\Phi_{\mathcal{G}_t}$ returns a \textsc{replan} signal, whereas otherwise it returns \textsc{continue} and updates the memory with $\mathcal{X}_t$ as appropriate.
-This mechanism allows the IRM to supply timely and task-aware feedback without interrupting motion unless necessay.
+This mechanism allows the IRM to supply timely and task-aware feedback without interrupting motion unless necessary.

 \textbf{Manipulation.} Our manipulation approach builds on OK-Robot~\cite{liu2024okrobot}, which combines AnyGrasp~\cite{fang2023anygrasp} with LangSAM~\cite{medeiros2023langsam} filtering for grasping and uses point cloud-based height computation for placing.
-We extend this framework with closed-loop visual feedback through the IRM, enabling reactive adjustments in dynamic environments---a key departure from OK-Robot's open-loop execution.
+We extend this framework with event-triggered visual feedback through the IRM, enabling reactive adjustments in dynamic environments.